The Barber Charvet Trust

 Overview

-The Barber Charvet Trust was registered as a charity on 25 September 2021.
-The trust makes grants to other (mostly smaller) charities where the trustees, in their sole discretion, feel the charity fulfils the criteria set by the Board.
+The Barber Charvet Trust makes grants to other (mostly smaller) charities where the trustees, in their sole discretion, feel the charity fulfils the criteria set by the Board.
 The trust also administers the wishes of the late Frank Barber.
-With annual expenditure of approximately £296,000 significantly exceeding its income of approximately £49,000, the trust appears to be spending down capital to fulfill its charitable mission.
+With annual expenditure of approximately £296,000 significantly exceeding its income of approximately £49,000, the trust appears to be spending down capital to fulfil its charitable mission.
 The trust operates with five trustees and employs no staff, with all trustees serving without remuneration.

 Funding Priorities

-The trust operates a single discretionary grant program:
+The trust operates a single discretionary grant programme:

 Priority Areas

 The trust's specific funding priorities are not publicly disclosed.
-Grants are made to charitable organizations that meet criteria established by the Board of Trustees and align with the wishes of the late Frank Barber.
-The focus appears to be on supporting smaller charitable organizations.
+Grants are made to charitable organisations that meet criteria established by the Board of Trustees and align with the wishes of the late Frank Barber.
+The focus appears to be on supporting smaller charitable organisations.

 What They Don't Fund

 Specific exclusions are not publicly documented.
-However, the trust only funds other registered charities, not individuals or non-charitable organizations.
+However, the trust only funds other registered charities, not individuals or non-charitable organisations.

 Ready to write a winning application for The Barber Charvet Trust?